 I was just a little excited by a delivery we had this week.
 A parcel drop box!
 It’s even red.
 This box had been purchased to allow out of hours returns a little easier as it does not require me to be in.
-As you can imagine I spend a considerably amount of my time collecting parcels.
+As you can imagine I spend a considerable amount of my time collecting parcels.
 I’m on first name terms with 2 different courier delivery drivers, 3 postmen and the sorting office staff.

 How does it work?